Yelp/paasta/docs/source/yelpsoa_configs.rst

     met, other than a ``TASK_FAILED`` message.
 For more a more detailed read on how this works, see the docs on `isolation <isolation.html>`_

   * ``disk``: Disk (in MB) an instance needs.
 Defaults to 1024 (1GB).
-In Mesos disk is constrained to the specified limit, and tasks will receive 'No space left on device' errors if they attempt to exceed these limits, and then be unable to write any more data to disk.
+Disk limits may or may not be enforced, but services should set their ``disk`` setting regardless to ensure the scheduler has adequate information for distributing tasks.

   * ``ulimit``: Dictionary of ulimit values that are passed to Docker.
 Defaults to empty dictionary.
 Each ulimit value is a dictionary with the soft limit